hyperledger/fabric/docs/source/deploypeer/peerdeploy.md

 ### Storage

-You must provision persistent storage for your ledger.
-If you are not using an external chaincode builder and launcher, you should factor in storage for that as well.
-The default location for the ledger is located at `/var/hyperledger/production`.
-Ensure that your peer has write access to the folder.
-If you choose to use a different location, provide that path in the `peer.fileSystemPath` parameter in the `core.yaml` file.
+You must provision persistent storage for your ledger files.
+The following properties in `core.yaml` dictates where ledger files and snapshots are written:
+* `peer.fileSystemPath` - defaults to `/var/hyperledger/production`
+* `ledger.snapshots.rootDir` - defaults to `/var/hyperledger/production/snapshots`

+Ensure that your peer has write access to these directories.

 If you decide to use Kubernetes or Docker, recall that in a containerized environment local storage disappears when the container goes away, so you will need to provision or mount persistent storage for the ledger before you deploy a peer.

 ### Configuration of `core.yaml`